MicrosoftDocs/security/zero-trust/azure-infrastructure-paas.md

 - Azure Application Services has a dedicated egress subnet for a specific application service.
 - A network security group is configured for each of these subnets.

-Configuring network security groups in a different way than illustrated above can result in incorrect configuration of some or all of the network security groups and can create issues in troubleshooting.
+Configuring network security groups in a different way than in the diagram can result in incorrect configuration of some or all of the network security groups and can create issues in troubleshooting.
 It can also make it difficult to monitor and log.

 See [Create, change, or delete an Azure network security group](/azure/virtual-network/manage-network-security-group) to manage the settings of your network security groups.